 Environmental permits and supervision of environmental protection

 A permit under the Environmental Protection Act is required for operations that cause a risk of environmental pollution.
-A permit is required e.g. for forest, metal and chemical industry plants, energy production plants, large livestock units, aquaculture establishments, peat production sites and mines.
+A permit is required for activities such as forest, metal and chemical industry plants, energy production plants, large livestock units, aquaculture establishments, peat production sites and mines.

-Granting a permit is subject to the condition that the operations do not cause harm to health or significant environmental pollution or a risk of such pollution.
-Environmental permits may contain regulations e.g. on emissions and their reduction, waste and waste management, and preventing soil and groundwater contamination.
+The conditions for granting a permit include that the operations do not cause harm to health or significant environmental pollution or a risk of such pollution.
+Environmental permits may contain regulations on emissions and their reduction, waste and waste management, and preventing the contamination of the soil and groundwater, for example.

-Certain measures that cause minor environmental impacts do not require an environmental permit, but the general notification procedure under the Environmental Protection Act applies to them.
+Certain measures that cause minor environmental impacts do not require an environmental permit; instead, the general notification procedure under the Environmental Protection Act applies to them.
 A notification of registration is sufficient for certain types of operations.

 Green transition projects

-An operator may request that the priority procedure be applied to the processing of environmental permit applications concerning investment projects that are important for the green transition in 2023–2026.
-The purpose of the priority treatment is to enable faster processing of permit applications by the Regional State Administrative Agencies.
+An operator may request that the priority procedure be applied to the processing of environmental permit applications concerning investment projects that are important for the green transition in 2023–2030.
+The purpose of the priority treatment is to enable faster processing of permit applications by the Finnish Supervisory Agency.

 The procedures concerning permits for renewable energy production plants have been streamlined as well.